 Nationally recognized for its research into the biology and treatment of depression, the DES has conducted dozens of studies of medication and psychotherapy, has published over 250 papers, and has received over 30 grants from the National Institute of Mental Health (NIMH), public and private agencies and foundations, and pharmaceutical companies, to study both new and established drugs for depression.

 The DES offers free evaluation and medication treatment of depression through participation in treatment studies in midtown Manhattan and upper Manhattan locations.
-Our goal is to develop new scientific knowledge about the cause and treatment of clinical depressive disorders.
+Our goal is to develop new scientific knowledge about the cause and treatment of clinical depressive disorders and related conditions.
 All treatment is supervised by doctors on the faculty of the Columbia University Department of Psychiatry.